 Despite the fact that applicants are accepted on the basis of their potential and often despite their achievements, for the last 8 years 100% of our graduates applying to university or college were accepted into their program of choice.

 Robert Land Academy offers a demanding academic program that is as rigorous as the training and physical components.
 Small classes and a low student to faculty ratio allow for close personal interaction.
 Remedial assistance, supervised mandatory study halls and tutorials are an integral part of daily routine.
 Additional periods of class time are scheduled each semester to allow when required for targeted remediation of core Literacy and Numeracy skills.
 By addressing these problems rather than bypassing them, students can experience a reopening of post graduate options and a new sense of optimism and purpose regarding their studies.

 The school year is divided into two semesters with semester one from September to the end of January and semester two from the end of January to June.
 Rather than the usual 4 class period day, the Academy offers 5 periods each day thereby providing for extensive remediation and academic catch up.

-The Academy is an inspected private school and is authorized by the Ontario Ministry of Education to grant course credits toward the Ontario Secondary School Diploma or OSSD and as such is subject to regular inspections by the Ontario Ministry of Education.
-This government issued diploma is recognized by universities and colleges throughout North America and Europe.
+The Academy is an inspected private school and is authorized by the Ontario Ministry of Education to grant course credits toward the Ontario Secondary School Diploma (OSSD).
+This diploma is recognized by universities and colleges throughout North America and Europe.
 Each credit course consists of a minimum of 110 scheduled instructional hours.
 Students normally take eight credits during each of grades 9 through 11 and six grade 12 or pre-university courses in their final year.
 All courses offered reflect traditional subjects and disciplines and all courses required for admission to any university program are routinely offered.